pymeasure/pymeasure/docs/dev/adding_instruments.rst

         get_process=lambda v: float(v.replace('nF', ''))
     )

-The same can be also achieved by the `preprocess_reply` keyword argument to :func:`Instrument.control <pymeasure.instruments.Instrument.control>` or :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>`.
+The same can be also achieved by the `preprocess_reply` keyword argument to :func:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>` or :func:`Instrument.measurement <pymeasure.instruments.common_base.CommonBase.measurement>`.
 This function is forwarded to :func:`Adapter.values <pymeasure.adapters.values>` and runs directly after receiving the reply from the device.
 One can therefore take advantage of the built in casting abilities and simplify the code accordingly:

 .. testcode::